AfrahAyub/aws-vmseries-with-gwlbe/samplereadme.md

 ## Task

-1. You realized that you have no inbound inspection on the Beer Store by looking into the Firewall monitor logs and adding the following filter  **(( zone.src eq frontend ) and ( zone.dst eq frontend )) or (( zone.src eq external ) and ( zone.dst eq internal ))**.
+**Step 1:**.
+You realized that you have no inbound inspection on the Beer Store by looking into the Firewall monitor logs and adding the following filter  **(( zone.src eq frontend ) and ( zone.dst eq frontend )) or (( zone.src eq external ) and ( zone.dst eq internal ))**.
-2. You should now redirect the traffic from the Beer Frontend VPC to the Firewall.
+**Step 2:** You should now redirect the traffic from the Beer Frontend VPC to the Firewall.
 Please go through the following steps:

   1. Login into the AWS console
   2. Go to VPC